-Having a comprehensive guide can remove some of the financial stress and uncertainty that can arise with the loss of a loved one.
-Having a plan allows you the opportunity to focus on grieving, growing, and healing.
+Having a guide to help you along the way can remove some of the financial stress and uncertainty that may arise, answer some of the questions you may have, and remind you of often-overlooked actions to take after losing a loved one.
+Having a plan in place will allow you to focus on grieving, growing, and healing.

 Priority Actions Financial Checklist